thehimel/mac/ide/README.md

         - □ Use color scheme font instead of the default
       - Console Font
         - □ Use console font instead of the default
+- Version Control
+  - Git
+    - Push
+      - Protected branches
+        - Remove `master;main` if exists to enable `Force Push` for all branches
 - Tools
   - Terminal
     - Cursor shape: `Vertical`